gem/oq-engine/doc/adv-manual/common-mistakes.rst

    in some cases, you may be forced to set it.
 Typically this happens in event based calculations, when computing the ground motion fields.
    If you run out of memory, increasing this parameter will help, since you will produce smaller tasks.
+Another case when it may help is when computing hazard statistics with lots of sites and realizations, since by increasing this parameter the tasks will contain less sites.